 In the physics context CT-scans provide information on the attenuation of radiation in tissues.
-The attenuation coefficients depend on the electron density ρ{e} , atomic number Z and beam quality used in the CT-scanner.
+The attenuation coefficients depend on the electron density ρ_e , atomic number Z and beam quality used in the CT-scanner.
 CT density information is usually given in terms of Hounsfield Units (HU), which expresses the relative attenuation of a tissue, with coefficient μ , with respect to that of water (with coefficient μ_w).
-For an idealized monochromatic X-ray beam, the Hounsfield Unit can be defined as (Huizenga [45])
+For an idealized monochromatic X-ray beam, the Hounsfield Unit can be defined as (Huizenga [45]):

-HU =

-$$1000 \cdot (\mu / \mu_w - 1)$$
+$$HU = 1000 \cdot (\mu / \mu{\rm w} - 1) \tag{1}$$

-.

-In order to use CT density information in for dose calculations in a TPS, a conversion from HU value to relative electron density (RED) is necessary.

-A HU-RED conversion function may be determined by scanning a phantom with known compositions and electron densities of the body and the inserts (e.g. the RMI 465 phantom).
-We recommend to scan the phantom with different scan protocols (e.g. abdomen, thorax and head & neck).
-The CT images are then transferred into the TPS and by taking samples in regions of the body and the inserts, RED values may be determined as a function of HU.
+In order to use CT density information for dose calculations in a TPS, a conversion from HU value to relative electron density (RED) is necessary.
+A HU to RED conversion function may be determined by scanning a phantom with known compositions and electron densities of the body and the inserts (e.g. the RMI 465 phantom).
+We recommend using different scan protocols (e.g. abdomen, thorax and head & neck).
+Transfer the CT images to the TPS and by taking samples in regions of the body and the inserts; determine RED values as a function of HU.
 The relationship between HU and RED is nonlinear, because of the change in Z, going from soft tissues ($-1000 \le HU \le 100$) to more bone-like tissues ($HU \ge 200$).

-The conversion function from HU to RED may be affected by the choice of scan protocol, i.e. different reconstruction filters, and by different voltages of the X-ray tube.
-Figures A.2.1.1 and A.2.1.2 show, for a specific CT-scanner, an example of the effect of different reconstruction filters and different voltage values on the the HU values, respectively.
-Clearly, in this case, the choice of a different reconstruction filter has only a minor effect on the HU values.
+The HU to RED conversion function may be affected by the choice of scan protocol, i.e. different reconstruction filters, and by different voltages of the X-ray tube.
+Figures A.2.1.1 and A.2.1.2 show, for a specific CT-scanner, an example of these effects on the HU values.
+Clearly, in this case, a different reconstruction filter has only a minor effect on the HU values.
 A change in voltage, however, has a large effect on the HU values, especially for bone-like tissues.
 If only one conversion function is used, independent of tube voltage, this will result in a variation in RED values, clearly an artefact.

 HU values may be converted into RED using the conversion formulas as given by Thomas [46].
-For tissues that have a low Z value, the conversion from RED to HU is given by
+For tissues that have a low Z value, the conversion from RED to HU is given by:

-RED = 1 + HU / 1000, for low Z ($-1000 \le HU \le 100$).
+$$RED = 1 + HU / 1000$$ , for low $Z (-1000 \le HU \le 100)$ (2)